Tommy’s Coffee Break Calendar for June 18th

-Thoughts on this story?
-Share ‘em on our web site and on the WBLM Facebook and Twitter pages with the hashtag #TommysCoffeeBreak.
+Got any thoughts or suggestions for the Calendar?
+Do 'em up right here on our web site and/or on the WBLM Facebook and Twitter pages with the hashtag #TommysCoffeeBreak.